johyy/Lost-in-Translation/README.md

-# JavaScript Assigment 2 - Lost in Translationy
+# JavaScript Assignment 2 - Lost in Translation
 This is a React website application project which is part of the Java Fullstack course.
 The course is delivered by Noroff and this is the second part of the Frontend side of the course.